Pasteurellosis

 1. Rabbitry A, where the herd practically lives on antibiotics.
 The manager has to spend hours every day giving injections to many rabbits, especially just before the many rabbit shows they attend.
 The rabbits rarely reach peak conditioning because their immune systems are always weak.
 The rabbitry spends a small fortune on drugs every month.
 Rabbits sold from this rabbitry promptly exhibit symptoms of pasteurellosis, if they go to a new home where antibiotic shots are not usual.
 The reputation of this rabbitry is in this fashion severely damaged.
 Me, I finally conceded I’d better not purchase any more rabbits from that outfit.

 (Parenthetically, I purchased 2 more animals from this same breeder a few months after the first purchase, because I wanted to believe that my buck’s illness was a fluke.
 Animal #1 was wheezing with pneumonia within 2 weeks and in full wry neck (head tilt).
 I named him Adios and culled him.
 Animal #2, a young doe, began sneezing within 12 hours and slowly got sicker and sicker.
 She never made weight, failed to conceive twice, and I finally decided she was too obviously sick to function.
 This time I did a necropsy of sorts.
 She had stuff in her insides I had never seen before, and we decided she was not fit even for our animals.
-Now you know a bit more about me - I can be fairly naïve, and there are 3 reasons, not just 1, for my advice to the readers of this website.)
+Now you know a bit more about me - I can be fairly naïve, and there are 3 reasons, not just 1, for my advice to the readers of this page.)

 2. Rabbitry B, where the herd is healthy as a matter of course.
 These rabbits are brimming with joie de vivre.
 Their coats and conditioning are top-notch.
 The managers take their rabbits to shows without worrying (too much) about what germs they might pick up.
 Chores in this rabbitry are accomplished easily, happily and efficiently, and they’ve made one vet trip in 4 years, to check on a case of mushy droppings.
 (The symptom passed uneventfully, FYI.)